 See my post Did Jesus Even Exist?

 2. Good works and the Afterlife: All world religions emphasize humankind’s doing enough good works (50.001%?) to secure a place in some sort of Afterlife (call it heaven for shorthand).
 Islam, Sikhism, and Buddhism are good examples.
 It’s all work all the time!
 In contrast, the fullest explanation of New Testament theology says that a personal God offers salvation to people through imputed or gifted righteousness.
-He has to do this because humans cannot perform enough good works to be assured of their place in heaven.
+He has to do this because humans cannot perform enough good works to be assured of their place in heaven in the presence of the thrice-holy God.
 After they receive this free gift, their place becomes secure.